781flyingdutchman/background_downloader/.jules/bolt.md

 ## 2025-02-20 - Object Allocation in Hot Paths
 **Learning:** Frequent instantiation of objects like `Random` or `List` (in `Task.split`) in constructors or frequent methods adds up.
 **Action:** Use `static final` or `const` for invariant data and shared instances.

+## 2025-02-21 - Parallelization vs Caching
+**Learning:** Attempted to parallelize `baseDirectoryPath` calls in `Task.split` using `Future.wait`.
+This was rejected because `baseDirectoryPath` caches results.
+Parallelizing forces waiting for *all* checks (including potentially slow cold-start platform calls) instead of exiting early on the first match.
+**Action:** Before parallelizing, check if the operations have "early exit" potential or caching that makes sequential execution faster or equivalent in common cases.